sgmlguru/balisage2019-dogfood/README.md

-# balisage2019-dogfood
+# Balisage 2019 Presentation: Eating Your Own Dogfood

-Balisage 2019 presentation
+This contains the Balisage 2019 presentation.